Devilwarrior786/ZYNC-chat/README.md

 Graceful disconnect handling — cleans up users and empty rooms automatically

 **Important Note**

-the current version is runinng in localhost,to share with everyone and chat you need to give your ip adrress this path you need to place ip address.
+The current version is runinng in localhost,to share with everyone and chat you need to give your ip address this path you need to place ip address of your system .

 **Stack**